 M: I’ve had the opportunity to work in business development in both France and the US, so I try to unite pieces from the two cultures in my work.
 I view sales as both a science and an art.

 It’s a “science” because it requires you to follow a certain methodology and to tap into your strategic and analytical skills on the fly, all the time.
 As for the “art” side, you have to bring your best self to work every day, but still be your natural self.
 You have to be passionate and eager to learn about your customers and be willing to dig deep to get to the bottom of their needs.
 I don’t think you need to be a natural born salesperson — you just need to want it and be willing to learn.

 Tell us about the positions you’re looking to hire in Paris.

-Martin: We’re hiring for sales, support, and engineering roles.
+M: We’re hiring for sales, support, and engineering roles.
 On my team, I’m looking to hire great account executives, who have an entrepreneurial spirit.
 People who can work with customers across a wide range of industries and grow as the team scales.

 In a broader sense, we’re looking for people who are always asking, “What can I do each day to bring the most positive impact to my customers and my team?”

 Can you give us a little insight into your vision for the team in Paris?

 M: We’re building a tight-knit, international team that depends on each other in Paris.
 As we grow, I’m focused on bringing the transparency and open communication that our team values in SF to Paris, as well.
 We also have a live video station in the SF office where our two teams can see and talk to each other, as if we’re in the same office.

 Are there any challenges in particular you’re looking forward to taking on with the team?

 M: A challenge we’ve got ahead is building our brand and strengthening our relationships in Europe.
 We already have a lot of customers in France and the UK, so it’s great to now have a local presence and only be a train ride away to meet in person.
 We also have a great marketer working with us in Paris to help us grow our presence in Europe.